jcurtis4207/Juce-Plugins/README.md

 The original inspiration is from Daniel Rudrich's [Simple Compressor](https://github.com/DanielRudrich/SimpleCompressor).
 The envelope implementation is from [this flyingSand article](https://christianfloisand.wordpress.com/2014/06/09/dynamics-processing-compressorlimiter-part-1/).

+### De-esser
+A filter-based de-esser plugin.
+It includes attack and release controls, as well as typical threshold and frequency controls.
+There is a button to control whether the compression affects the entire frequency range or just the sidechain, a button to switch between linked stereo and dual mono modes, and a button to listen to the filtered sidechain do dial in the frequency.

 ### Gain
 A simple plugin that includes a gain knob with a range of -30dB to +30dB, a phase inversion button, and a level meter.